How To Make Artisan Sourdough Bread

 Then you can do some pretty designs of your choice if you want to.
 You can use your imagination or there are plenty of ideas online.

-Step 20: Cover Dutch oven and bake for 20 minutes at 450°F. Then reduce oven temperature to 425°F, remove lid and bake for 20-25 more minutes, until golden brown but not too dark.
+Step 18: Cover Dutch oven and bake for 25 minutes.
+Then remove the lid and bake 15-20 minutes more, until the bread is a deep golden brown.
 (I use a digital thermometer and remove my bread when the temperature reaches 205-210°F. See hint below for temperature guidelines.)

 Enjoy!